Yoan Zouma: Career

+International career

+Born in France, Zouma is of Cenral African descent.
+He was called up to the Central African Republic national team for a set of friendlies in June 2026.

 Personal life

 His older brothers are West Ham United and France defender Kurt Zouma, and Lionel Zouma.
-Their parents emigrated from the Central African Republic.

 Animal abuse

 On 7 February 2022, footage emerged of Kurt Zouma kicking and slapping his cat, filmed at his home by Yoan.
 On 16 March 2022, the RSPCA announced that after a full investigation they had started the process of bringing a prosecution against both Kurt and Yoan Zouma under the Animal Welfare Act.

 On 24 May 2022, Yoan Zouma pleaded guilty to one count of aiding, abetting, counselling or procuring his brother to commit an offence, after Kurt Zouma pleaded guilty to two counts of causing unnecessary suffering to a protected animal.